Original article published 2014, updated February 2023

 I recorded the heavy breathing separately using an audio recorder.

 I also filmed a dialogue scene, using a Zoom H1 recorder mounted on a boom pole.
 The dialogue sounded OK on headphones, but when I got home I realised there was terrible echo from the concrete walls.

 I ended up having to do manual ADR (automatic dialogue replacement).
 Basically I re-recorded the dialogue, with several different takes of each line.
 In my editing program I lined up the waveforms that matched best, adding ‘room tone’ (silent background sound) underneath.
-Next time I’d use wireless lavalier microphones, or record from lavs into phones and sync the sound afterwards.
+Next time I’d use wireless lavalier (clip-on) microphones, or record from lavs into phones and sync the sound afterwards.

 When I came to edit the film I ended up leaving out several shots that seemed redundant in favour of a shorter, punchier version without the dialogue scene.
 I edited, sharpened and graded the film in Final Cut Pro X.

 You can edit the film – and the dialogue scene – yourself.
 My downloadable package EditClass includes over 90 shots, with alternative lenses, framing and camera position.

 - a user guide covering editing principles, workflow and tips, and basic and intermediate editing activities